bameyrick/viewport-details/README.md

 _**scrolled**_ represents whether the viewport scrolled since the previous animation frame.

 _**scrollDirectionX**_ Represents a the direction of scroll.
 0 means no movement, 1 means scrolling to the right, and -1 means scrolling to the left.

+If you're using TypeScript an enum (EScrollDirectionX) is also available, with the options None, Right, and Left.

 _**scrollDirectionY**_ Represents a the direction of scroll.
 0 means no movement, 1 means scrolling down, and -1 means scrolling up.

+If you're using TypeScript an enum (EScrollDirectionY) is also available, with the options None, Up, and Down.